 The focus of a Heart Opening Spinal Flow session is to allow the heart to take the lead, to gently amplify its voice over the mind and body, so that the heart's intelligence can guide the healing.
-Unlike the deep emotional release sessions, which intentionally target stored trauma in specific spinal gateways, the Heart Opening session encourages the body to open from within, to soften, to expand, and to surrender.
+Unlike the deep emotional release sessions we had yesterday, which intentionally target stored trauma in specific spinal gateways, the Heart Opening session encourages the body to open from within, to soften, to expand, and to surrender.

 It’s a subtle, but important difference.
 And it starts with intention.